nilcons/ceh/doc/fpafternoon-zurich-20130829/ceh.md

     + GHC in 32 and 64-bit mode,
     + with all the Platform libraries,
     + with a lot of extra libraries (e.g. lens, gtk, pipes),
+    + everything built with profiling possibility,
     + hoogle with local data indexing for all the installed libraries,
     + ghc-vis and ghc-heapview,
     + ghc-mod for Emacs,
+    + all coming from the Nix binary cache, so it's quick to install,

 - documented way to compile 32 or 64-bit GHC (no more VMs).